About Me

 I am a pharmaceutical and entrepreneurial scientist who has a passion to develop engineered therapeutics which are beyond the state-of-the-art therapeutics.
 My major focus ares are fibrosis and tumor microenvironment.
 I combine multiple disciplines of peptide chemistry, nanomedicine, molecular biology and bioengineering tools to address challenges of these complex pathologies.

 I have an educational background in Pharmacology and Targeted Drug Delivery.
 I obtained PhD (cum laude) in 2006 from University of Groningen (The Netherlands) to design drug targeting strategies against kidney fibrosis.
 I then worked as a Vice President – Preclinical Research at BiOrion Technologies with a joint position at the University of Groningen.
 In 2011, I joined Karolinska Institutet in Stockholm as Forskarassistent (Assistant Professor) by receiving several prestigious grants Swedish Cancer Foundation grant, Marie Curie Career Integration Grant and Swedish Research Council young researcher grant.
 I set up a team to research on finding new targets in the tumor microenvironment, in particular in cancer-associated fibroblasts (CAFs).
 Then I was offered a Tenure-Track professor position at University of Twente to set up the new line of tumor microenvironment and targeted therapeutics.
 In the past years, I have gained unique expertise in finding therapeutic targets in CAFs and immune cells and cell-specific targeting strategies to re-program the tumor microenvironment.
 I have set up a team to develop 3D bioengineered tumor models to test novel engineered therapeutics.
-In 2019, I visited School of Engineering and Applied Sciences (SEAS) in Harvard University for a few months and initiated new research lines and research collaborations.
+In 2019, I visited School of Engineering and Applied Sciences (SEAS) in Harvard University for a few months and initiated new research collaborations.

 Based on my inventions, I have founded a spin-off company ScarTec Therapeutics, which is developing novel peptide therapeutics for the treatment of organ fibrosis and tumor stroma.
 ScarTec has received NWO Take-off phase-1, phase-2 and H2020 SME phase-1 funding.